jdoxey/neural-network-c/README.md

 - Allows abitrary number of layers, and nodes in each layer (feed-forward only)
 - Processes multiple training examples at a time
 - Good unit test coverage
+- Load and save weight values to file

 ## Improvement Potential

 - Include bias nodes
 - Paralellisation across CPU and/or GPU to increase speed
-- Load and save weight values
 - Choice of activation function at different layers